-Peterborough House was built around 1690 and there are original features in the house such as the main staircase to the upper floors, the fire places in some of the rooms and the exposed oak beams in the dining room and some of the bedrooms.
-If you’re lucky, you may be sleeping in a bedroom which has an original ship’s mast in the ceiling or the railway sleepers from the Jersey Eastern Railway.
+Peterborough House was built around 1690 and was used as a merchant house.
+Some of the original features can be found in the building to this day, such as the main staircase to the upper floors, fire places in some of the rooms and exposed oak beams in the dining room and some of the bedrooms.
+If you’re lucky, you may be sleeping in a bedroom which has an original ship’s mast or railway sleepers from the Jersey Eastern Railway used as beams.
 Jersey has quarried granite for hundreds of years and the house is built from at least two feet thick local granite with rendering on the outside.
 You’ll see granite walls remain exposed in the dining rooms downstairs.
 Also in the dining room, you can find a large wooden Union Jack flag, mounted on the wall.
 Written on it is ‘Relic of St Aubin’s fete 1930′.
 When refurbishing the guest house in early 2021, this was discovered, hidden in the rafters of the roof.
 The rear of Peterborough House would have backed directly onto the seafront, allowing ships to unload cargo, depending on the tide.
 In fact the front and back doors of the property were the opposite way around to as they are today.

 There was no road between St Aubin and St Helier until 1844, with the first part of the road between La Haule and St Helier being built in 1810.
 Prior to road construction, ships would have needed to unload cargo directly into the properties, depending on the tide.
-During these times, the main route to St Helier from St Aubin would have been up the Rue du Crocquet or the Rue St Aubin as it was originally called; as part of the conservation of the area, the road has been recobbled but you can find the original cobbles which have been relaid in the seafront car parks in St Aubin.
+During these times, the main route to St Helier from St Aubin would have been up the Rue du Crocquet or the Rue St Aubin as it was originally called.
+The road has been recobbled in recent years but you can find the original cobbles in the seafront car parks in St Aubin.